microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

 ### Enable calculation support

-Setting the 'AcceptsCalculation' property to true enables NumberBox to evaluate basic inline expressions such as multiplication, division, addition, and subtraction using standard order of operations.
+Setting the `AcceptsCalculation` property to true enables NumberBox to evaluate basic inline expressions such as multiplication, division, addition, and subtraction using standard order of operations.
 Evaluation is triggered on loss of focus or when the user presses the "Enter" key.
 Once an expression is evaluated, the original form of the expression is not preserved.

 XAML
 ```XAML